On the frontlines and far from home: Two foreign nurses draw comfort from giving comfort

 By then, land travel was the only way for S-pass holders to enter Singapore without needing prior clearance from the Ministry of Manpower.

-Michelle did not know when she would see her family again after that briefest of trips home, just before the border closed.
-Not only that, as a nurse, all leave is frozen this year until further notice in response to the COVID-19 pandemic.
+Michelle does not know when she will see her family again after that briefest of trips home, just before the border closed.

 “Because I work in healthcare, I have more anxiety about my family because I know how this virus spreads.
 I constantly remind my family that only one person should go out for essential errands and remind them to observe hand hygiene before going home.
 I worry for them because I can’t see them.
 I just pray they will be protected from the virus.”